missuo/SubsNetflixCheck/README.md

 # SubsNetflixCheck
-A subscription link node Netflix unlock check tool
+A subscription link node Netflix unlock check tool.
+(Support for macOS and Linux)

 ## Features
 - Support for displaying unlocked areas